 Independent study or research projects typically last for a quarter.
 Projects can be taken for a variable amount of credit from 1 to 4 credits with a maximum of 12 credits.
+(Note: A maximum of 12 credits of Independent Study & Internship may count toward the MBA degree.)
 When choosing the number of credits for your independent study, please consider the amount of time you have each week to spend working at an independent study.